 The ISPT results demonstrated that the amount of byproducts (manganese, arsenic, iron, and barium) liberated within the IRZ are proportional to the strength of the reducing environment created by TOC injection, which, in turn, is proportional to the concentrations of TOC used.
 The correlation between byproduct concentration and organic carbon concentration was presented for multiple IRZ sites in Appendix G of the CMS/FS (CH2M HILL 2009b).
 The relationship between TOC and manganese concentration is shown in Figure G13 of Appendix G of the CMS/FS, while Figure G14 of the CMS/FS shows the relationship for TOC and arsenic.
+The basis for the relationship between organic carbon concentration and generation of dissolved manganese and arsenic is from the results of the floodplain in-situ pilot tests (ISPTs) conducted at the Topock site.
+In the case of manganese, the relationship between TOC concentration and manganese released was developed using the upper-range concentration generated at organic carbon concentrations between 10 and 100 mg/L. Figures G13 and G14 in the CMS/FS show the relatively predictable trend in manganese and arsenic generation as related to organic carbon concentration.
+This predictable trend forms the technical basis for the development of byproduct generation coefficients for the Topock design (i.e., the quantity of manganese and arsenic generated as a function of TOC concentration).
+Note that the generation coefficients themselves are based on the Topock ISPT data and are therefore appropriate for the geochemical conditions at the Topock site.
+The sensitivity analysis captures a wide range of generation coefficients, and covers the range of manganese, arsenic, and TOC concentrations relevant to operation of the remedy.

-In the solute transport model, these correlations are used as the basis for manganese and arsenic generation.
-Manganese and arsenic generation rates were calculated based on the average amount of byproduct observed in solution for TOC concentrations greater than 10 mg/L and less than 100 mg/L within the upland and floodplain ISPT datasets.
-This analysis yielded generation rates of 0.016 milligrams (mg) manganese per mg TOC and 0.000108 mg arsenic per mg TOC.
-These rates are implemented in the solute transport model by introducing byproduct as TOC is degraded; for example, for a given mass of TOC that is degraded within a given timestep, 0.016 times that mass of manganese is introduced into solution.
+This analysis yielded generation coefficients of 0.016 milligrams (mg) manganese per mg TOC and 0.000108 mg arsenic per mg TOC.
+These generation coefficients are implemented in the solute transport model by introducing byproduct as TOC is degraded; for example, for a given mass of TOC that is degraded within a given timestep, 0.016 times that mass of manganese is introduced into solution.

-Attenuation of manganese occurs via sorption, reoxidation, and precipitation of $MnCO_3$ (rhodochrosite).
+Attenuation of manganese occurs via sorption, reoxidation, and precipitation of MnCO3 (rhodochrosite).
 Precipitation of rhodochrosite can serve to limit the concentration of manganese generated within the reactive zone where alkalinity can be highest.
 Generally, rhodochrosite precipitation will be strongly controlled by precipitation kinetics and is difficult to model accurately.
-This reaction was ignored in the geochemical and solute transport models because it would be captured in the manganese generation rate derived from field data.
+This reaction was ignored in the geochemical and solute transport models because it would be captured in the manganese generation coefficient derived from field data.